TelegraphResearch/TelegraphResearch/_posts/2014-09-25-pooled-ride-sharing.md

 Lyft has always promoted social rides by encouraging riders to sit in the front seat, fist bump drivers, and have a friendly conversation during the ride.

-The Uber brand does not promote a social aspect, but they treat Uber Pool as a “Social experiment.”
-The brand originated as a premium service, and even in their cheaper UberX line drivers often act as chauffeurs.
+The Uber brand does not promote a social aspect, but they treat Uber Pool as a [“Social experiment.”](http://blog.uber.com/uberpool) The brand originated as a premium service, and even in their cheaper UberX line drivers often act as chauffeurs.

 This dichotomy in brands will become apparent in pooled ridesharing.
 If riders engage socially, it seems that the Lyft brand would encourage drivers to participate and hence make the ride more comfortable.
-It is unclear whether Uber encourages pool drivers to engage with customers.
+It is unclear whether Uber encourages Pool drivers to engage with customers.

 # Simulation